Playjasb2/Portfolio-Website/content/posts/2020-06-28-uoft-five-years-reflection.md

 I have to say, after looking at what I had written so far…I realized it’s not much of a reflection, but rather just a trip down memory lane, and pretty much telling you guys my journey in computer science. 😅

 But I will say that my journey had a lot of ups and downs, and the specific path I choose in my academic life wasn’t an easy one.
 But what made a lot of my journey tolerable were the friends that I made in my journey.
-They were very supportive tough times, and it was awesome talking about tech with them over our coffee breaks.
+They were very supportive in tough times, and it was awesome talking about tech with them over our coffee breaks.

 I will definitely miss the times of being at school.
 I get this feeling of nostalgia of the times where I took an early morning train ride to Toronto, followed by a subway ride to St. George.
 Then as I would get out of the station, I would encounter the cold winds, followed by the sludgy snow that I would go through to get to Tim Hortons.
 After ordering coffee at Tim’s, I would sit down and look out of the window, and examine the winter as I take my warm sip of coffee.